learn-co-curriculum/uci-mod-3-the-value-of-refactoring/README.md

 code well enough that you can express an alternative way of writing it without altering the outcome or purpose.

-In this lesson, we're going to briefly demonstrate some of ways in which refactoring improves our code.
+In this lesson, we're going to briefly demonstrate some of the ways in which refactoring improves our code.
 While there are no hard rules on how to approach refactoring, we will also suggest a basic process to refactoring your own code.